wukunlinc/fftw_module/README.md

 This wrapper can either be added as a header-only library or a C++20 module.
 In both bases, the user needs to handle their own FFTW3 dependency.

-Module support is tested with VS2022 on Windows and Ninja+Clang on Linux.
-I have not been able to get modules to work using g++-14 at this moment.
+Module support is tested with VS2022/VS2026 on Windows and Ninja + Clang 18.1.3/GCC 15.2.1 on Linux.

 ## Example ##
 The following code is copied from the tutorial of FFTW3: